Top Retail Trends for 2018: Industry Experts Share Their Predictions

 Amazon bought Whole Foods, changing how we thought about grocery as a whole.
 Voice ordering was all people could talk about as products like Amazon Echo and Google Home were changing the way people shop.

-We saw Walmart take aim at Amazon with its checkout-less stores, its offer of free two-day shipping, testing in-home grocery delivery and partner with Google to making it possible for customers to voice order.
+We saw Walmart take aim at Amazon with its checkout-less stores, its offer of free two-day shipping, testing in-home grocery delivery, and partnering with Google to make it possible for customers to voice order.
 The list goes on here.

-We can expect to see more of the in-store and online battle as retailers push to win over customers by meeting them where it’s most convenient and caters to their needs and expectations.
+We can expect to see more of the in-store and online battle as retailers push to win over customers by meeting them where it’s most convenient and catering to their needs and expectations.

 Greg Zakowicz